In the past (2010-2014), Spark+Echo Arts has grouped the year into themes. 2014's themes included poverty, meals, eavesdropping, etc.

-In the past Spark and Echo Arts has grouped the year into themes.
-Last year the themes included poverty, meals, eavesdropping, etc. This year we are trying something different.
-Instead of thematic groupings we have asked our artists to create works in response to specific books of the Bible.
-This year we will be exploring Lamentations, the entire book of Philemon, Joshua, and Psalm 107.
+In 2015, we are trying something different.
+Instead of thematic groupings, we have asked our artists to create works in response to specific books of the Bible.
+2015's explorations will consist of: Lamentations, Philemon, Joshua, and Psalm 107.

-The first work is from Ukrainian artist Alina Potemska in response to Lamentations 3:22-25:
+The first work within this approach, this striking piece from Ukrainian artist Alina Potemska responds to Lamentations 2:18.

 My work claims to the theme of God’s mercy to whole nations in general and particularly to each person.
 We can experience any struggles and think that it’s last stage of trials.
 But as a rain feeds the arid land and have no limits in every day refreshing, in the same way God’s love and tenderness captures us in a flow that keeps us from any trouble and problem.
 Even more, it doesn’t really matter what issues are under the boat, it is only important that we are safe in the God’s shelter and are covered by His love and mercy.
 We flow in His stream and it cures us and gives us felling of safety.

 Maybe, as Jeremiah did, we should experience some trials to appreciate this gift.
 During the horrible time of war in my homeland, it’s natural to us ask God why He allowed this?
 But especially in this trouble we can feel deeply LORD’S mercies that we are not consumed, and it’s new every morning, so thanks to God for that!